Coronation Street: 1960s

 In March 1961, the show reached number one in the television ratings and remained there for the rest of the year.
 Earlier that year, a television audience measurement (TAM) showed that 75% of available viewers (approximately 15 million people) watched the programme.
 By 1964, Coronation Street attracted more than 20 million regular viewers, with ratings peaking on 2 December 1964, at 21.36 million viewers.

 In 1964, Tim Aspinall became the series producer and implemented significant changes to the programme.
 Nine cast members were fired, the first being Lynne Carol, who had played Martha Longhurst since early in Coronation Streets run.
 Carol's firing caused controversy, prompting her co-star Violet Carson (Ena Sharples) to threaten to quit, although she ultimately remained.
 The sacking was widely covered in the media, and Carol was mobbed by fans while out in public.
 Some, including Coronation Street writer H.V.
 Kershaw, criticised the decision as a bid to boost ratings.
 Steve Tanner and Elsie Howard's 1967 wedding had more than 20 million viewers.

-By 1968, critics contended that the programme offered a nostalgic and outdated depiction of the urban working class, failing to reflect the contemporary realities of British society amid the huge economic and social changes that came during the 1960s decade.
+By 1968, critics contended that the programme offered a nostalgic and outdated depiction of the urban working class, failing to reflect the contemporary realities of British society amid the huge economic and social changes that occurred during the 1960s.
 Granada considered modernising the show with issue-driven plots, including Lucille Hewitt (Jennifer Moss) becoming addicted to drugs, Jerry Booth (Graham Haberfield) being in a storyline about homosexuality, Emily Nugent (Eileen Derbyshire) having an out-of-wedlock child, and introducing a black family.
-However, these ideas were abandoned due to concerns about viewer reactions.
+However, these ideas were abandoned owing to concerns about viewer reactions.